cifkao/ismir2019-music-style-translation/data/README.md

 Before proceeding, install the Python code by following the steps in the [main README](../README.md#installation).

+## Bodhidharma data

+The `bodhidharma` directory contains the recipe for pre-processing the Bodhidharma test dataset.
+To run it, simply execute `./prepare.sh`; the dataset will be downloaded automatically.

 ## Parallel data

 The `parallel` directory contains the recipe for pre-processing the synthetic parallel data for training, validation and testing.